3drobotics/solodevguide/book/hardware-gimbalbay.md

 ![Gimbal Bay Body Pan Hole and Faster Locations](images/gimbalbay-plate.png)

-The gimbal will require isolation from copter structural modes.
+The gimbal will require isolation from copter structural/vibrational modes.
 Gimbals that use a similar damper system to the 3DR Gimbal may also need the same damper hole spacing.

 We recommend that you use the *Solo Gimbal Beauty Plate* as the starting point for your own plate, as it correctly implements the required mechanical interface points.
 The CAD file for the plate can be [downloaded from here](https://docs.google.com/a/3drobotics.com/uc?id=0B9l93ZUM5ooxT3lSeHhwZ3VvSmc&export=download) and a screenshot is shown below.